jamescosborn/.entropy/README.md

 # .entropy

-#### _An interactive cyberpunk short story where the user can enter a name, choose between Order and Chaos, and receive one of two endings based on their choices._
+#### _An interactive cyberpunk short story where the user can enter a name, choose between two paths of Chaos and Order, and receive one of two endings based on their choices._

 #### James Osborn, _Project Lead_
 #### Scott Reichert, _Design/Production_